blmayer/cartman/README.md

 `cartman, err := NewStore("users")`

-this will scan the *users* directory for folder containing certificates.
+this will scan the *users* directory for folders containing certificates.
 The accepted structure is as follows:

 ```